 3. Go ahead and chug that coffee

 Don’t feel bad about having your morning cup of coffee.
-WebMD notes research has shown coffee drinkers are less likely to have type-2 diabetes, Parkinson’s disease, and dementia than non-coffee drinkers.
+WebMD notes research has shown coffee drinkers are less likely to have Type 2 diabetes, Parkinson’s disease, and dementia than non-coffee drinkers.
 In addition, coffee drinkers have fewer cases of strokes, heart rhythm problems, and certain cancers.
-Drinking your morning cup of java can also be good for your skin.
-A study in the journal Cancer Research, which looked at the caffeine in coffee, found those who drink coffee have a lower risk of developing basal cell carcinoma, a type of skin cancer.
-Sounds like there are plenty of great reasons to keep indulging in your favorite morning drink!

 4. While you’re drinking, enjoy a beer